 We’ve already discussed what is employee onboarding how employee onboarding is important for your organization.
 It’s more than just orientation, it’s a process—and a very crucial one at that.
-In fact, there a lot of statistics out there that proves the importance of onboarding on retention, turnover, and even performance.
+In fact, there are a lot of statistics out there that prove the importance of onboarding on retention, turnover, and even performance.
 Here are some employee onboarding ideas for you!

 Employee Onboarding Ideas to Inspire Your Team

 More than just orientation

 As we previously discussed, onboarding is more than just orientation.
 It’s the process of integrating new hires into the organization, which can be achieved solely by orienting them.